 About the Collections

-The Beinecke Rare Book & Manuscript Library holds one of the largest and most dynamic collections of rare books and manuscripts in the world.
+The Beinecke Rare Book & Manuscript Library holds one of the largest and most dynamic collections of rare books, manuscripts, and archives in the world.
 Its holdings draw hundreds of scholars, artists, and critics from around the world to the reading room each year.
 Thousands of students from Yale and beyond learn about the history of human thought through hands-on sessions with original artifacts in the Beinecke classrooms.
 Each year, new acquisitions build on the collections’ strengths and establish new areas of excellence, affording opportunities for interdisciplinary research, scholarly exploration, creativity, and intellectual exchange.

 Part of the Yale University Library system, the Beinecke Library opened in 1963 in a building designed by the architectural firm of Skidmore, Owings & Merrill, with volumes from the Rare Book Room of Sterling Library, and three special collections: the Collection of American Literature, the Collection of Western Americana, and the Collection of German Literature.
 These were later joined by the James Marshall and Marie-Louise Osborn Collection.
 Since its opening, the Beinecke Library has become the principal repository for books in the Yale collection printed anywhere before 1800, books printed in North America before 1821, newspapers and broadsides printed in the United States before 1851, and manuscripts and early printed books from the Middle and Near East, Japan, China, and Korea as well as special formats such as playing cards and maps.
+In 2022 the Beinecke Library merged with Yale Library’s Manuscripts and Archives repository, adding significant archival holdings to the collections, including the Fortunoff Video Archive of Holocaust Testimonies.